 - AZ, FL, TX

-The Best Tasting Mandarins You Won't Find Anywhere Else!
+The Best Tasting Mandarins Available

 You won't find this tantalizing fruit at your local market.
 Most commercial growers market bigger, seedless mandarins, so you won't be likely to find this sweet fruit at your grocery store.
-Growing your own California Honey Mandarin tree will ensure you always have access to this irresistible citrus.
+Growing your own California Honey Mandarin Tree will ensure you always have access to this irresistible citrus.

+And it's easy to grow.
 California Honey Mandarins don't just grow in California.
 Warmer climates like zones 9 and 10 can plant their trees outside, but if you live in a colder state, it's no problem.
 Plant your tree in a container and bring it inside during the cooler winter months.

 California Honey Mandarin Tree Pollination